 This issue was recently discussed by Harold Burger (Burger 2007), who succinctly defined the key methodological problem of phraseology in the following way: 'One of the main semantic problems in phraseology is describing and explaining if and how the two meanings or levels of meaning are connected' (Burger 2007: 91).
 He acknowledges the difficulty of supplying definitions for both 'literal' and 'phraseological' meaning (Burger 2007: 94-95) and points out that traditionally phraseological meaning is often represented by paraphrases, which can be very misleading.
-Are we studying the properties of the expression (Burger 2007: 94)?
+Are we studying the properties of the expression or the properties of the paraphrase that we have provided for the given expression (Burger 2007: 94)?
 Most dictionaries do not systematically supply any information on the way 'phraseological' meaning of idioms is related to the 'source' domain, i.e. the 'literal' meaning.